 [I decided to do the sequel because] I just didn't feel complete about the character.I thought there was something else to say with it (Cinefantastique, 1990)

-Murphy-Robocop returns, and so do his signature characteristics like the gun spinning
+Murphy-Robocop returns, and so do his signature characteristics.
+So going by all the characteristics laid by the original movie, let's see how he fares

-grabbing people in a painful way (this time it's by the nose)
+Check.
+Grabbing people in an unusual but painful way (this time it's by the nose)

 and throwing his suspect against obstacles, leaving his face broken and bleeding after he's done with him

-And we also get to see his anger ("I ..will ...kill... you!") and ruthless stubbornness against criminals
+Check.
+And we also get to see his anger ("I ..will ...kill... you!") and defiance against criminals

-Just as before, Murphy makes sure that his most wanted enemy knows that he's going to get shot to death: "You Want Me?- Dead or Alive. -Then one of us must die. -Dead then", after which he slowly aims at his future kill
+Just as before, Murphy makes sure that his most wanted enemy knows that he's going to die: "You Want Me?- Dead or Alive. -Then one of us must die. -Dead then", after which he slowly aims at his future kill

 Peter Weller made sure that the character is consistent: There are a lot of guidelines to the character.
 Sometimes Frank [Miller] would have to alter his stuff because he wasn't used to writing the character.(...)
 So a lot of those things, when I would read them, I'd say 'Frank, this is out of the character'.
 Instinctively, I knew what was right (Cinefantastique, 1990)